The Master of Law in Criminology and Security focuses on the study of anti-social behaviour and the social reaction to such behaviour.

 Master of Law (MLaw) in Criminology and Security

 French.
 Recommended level: C1.
-Please note that a very good understanding of English is necessary, since most criminology literature is published in English and a few block courses are given in English.
+A very good understanding of English is necessary, since most criminology literature is published in English and a few block courses are given in English.

 Candidates must be holders of a degree from a Swiss university affiliated to the following study branches (swissuniversities): forensic sciences, economics, finance, management, business information systems, political science, social and cultural anthropology/ethnology, sociology, psychology, law, human medicine.